informalsystems/vdd/traceability/tooling.md

 ### Sample Referencing Approach

-The following outlines a trivial example of how one could capture the trances between specifications and implementation, using [TRC-IMPL.1::PREFIX.1][].
+The following outlines a trivial example of how one could capture the traces between specifications and implementation, using [TRC-IMPL.1::PREFIX.1][].

 #### Sample Specification